 but otherwise the land shall be marked out as a mining tenement in accordance with this Act.

-(3) The responsible Minister for the purposes of subsection (2) is the person who is the responsible Minister in relation to the land as determined pursuant to section 24(8).
+(3) The responsible Minister for the purposes of subsection (2)(a) is the person who is the responsible Minister in relation to the land as determined pursuant to section 24(8).

+(4) In relation to any application for a mining tenement in respect of Commonwealth land, the Commonwealth land may be marked out only with the consent of the Minister and the Minister of the Commonwealth responsible for the control and management of the land, but otherwise the land is to be marked out as a mining tenement in accordance with this Act.

 [Section 26 amended by No. 100 of 1985 s.
 18; No. 5 of 1997 s.
 41(2); No. 17 of 1999 s.
-4.]
+4; No. 51 of 2012 s.
+14.]

 26A.
 Mining tenements within townsites